 Insurance Company’s Obligation

 The insurance company for the at-fault driver has few practical obligations to the victim.
-But it does have an obligation to protect the at-fault driver from having to pay a judgment beyond the policy limits that it should not have been put in a position to have to pay had they just acted reasonably.
-When deciding whether to settle a case, the at-fault driver’s insurance company is required to act in good faith; so the person that caused the accident is not deprived of the benefit of the insurance bargain it earned, by writing that premium check every month.
+But it has an obligation to protect the at-fault driver from having to pay a judgment beyond the policy limits that it should not have been put in a position to pay had they just acted reasonably.
+When deciding whether to settle a case, the at-fault driver’s insurance company is required to act in good faith; so the person that caused the accident is not deprived of the benefit of the insurance bargain it earned by writing that premium check every month.

-So an insurer may be liable to its insured if it does not tender the insurance policy limits, even if a policyholder’s claim is not covered under the policy.
+So an insurer may be liable to its insured if it does not offer the insurance policy limits, even if a policyholder’s claim is not covered under the policy.
 The major insurance companies in Maryland realize they have a conflict between protecting their insureds and rolling the dice on a claim.
-So if the insurance company does decide to roll the dice, usually they just play it straight and make a promise to the insured that if there is a verdict in excess of the policy limits, they pledge they will pay the claim.
-We have yet to get an excess verdict where the insurance company, even raised as a negotiating tactic the idea that the insurer only had responsibility up to the policy limits.
+So if the insurance company rolls the dice, usually they just play it straight and make a promise to the insured that if there is a verdict exceeding the policy limits, they pledge they will pay the claim.
+We have yet to get an excess verdict where the insurance company even raised as a negotiating tactic the idea that the insurer only had responsibility up to the policy limits.

 How the Stars Align

 The key to getting more money for a case than the policy limits is the insurance company’s arrogance.
-We have had so tried so many cases where I thought they must know something I don’t or have some trick up their sleeve because their valuation of the case was so divorced from reality.
-But usually the insurer is too lazy or cocky to step back and make an honest evaluation.
-We tried cases where we have demanded the insurance policy limits; all the while hoping that they refuse to tender the policy, so our client would get a fair verdict from a jury that is greater than the policy limits.
-Because if the insurance company does offer the policy limits, that is all they are obligated to pay and that is all that they will pay.
+We have had so tried so many cases where I thought they must know something I don’t or have some trick up their sleeve because their case’s valuation was so divorced from reality.
+But usually, the insurer is too lazy or cocky to step back and make an honest evaluation.
+We tried cases where we have demanded the insurance policy limits; all the while hoping that they refuse to tender the policy so our client would get a fair verdict from a jury that is greater than the policy limits.
+Because if the insurance company offers the policy limits, that is all they must pay and that is all that they will pay.